 Currency fluctuations could significantly affect China and its trading partners.
 China continues to exercise control over the value of its currency, rather than allowing the value of the currency to be determined by market forces.
 This type of currency regime may experience sudden and significant currency adjustments, which may adversely impact investment returns.
 One such currency adjustment occurred in 2015, in which China purposefully devalued the yuan in an effort to bolster economic growth.
 However, the government has taken steps to internationalize its currency.
-This policy change is driven, in part, by the government's desire for the yuan's inclusion in the basket of currencies that comprise the International Monetary Fund's Special Drawing Rights, which will establish the currency's status as a reserve currency.
+This policy change is driven, in part, by the government's desire for the yuan's continued inclusion in the basket of currencies that comprise the International Monetary Fund's Special Drawing Rights.